 The Group has lease contracts for various items of plant and properties used in its operations.
 Lump sum payments were made upfront to acquire the leased land from the owners with lease periods of 50 years, and no ongoing payments will be made under the terms of these land leases.
-Leases of plant and properties generally have lease terms between 2 and 8 years.
+Leases of plant and properties generally have lease terms between 5 and 10 years.
 Generally, the Group is restricted from assigning and subleasing the leased assets outside the Group.

-At 31 December 2023, the Group has obtained the land use right certificates for all leasehold lands.
+At 31 December 2024, the Group has obtained the land use right certificates for all leasehold lands

-At 31 December 2023, the Group's leasehold land with a carrying value of RMB5,512,000 (2022: RMB5,687,000) was pledged to secure general banking facilities granted to the Group.
+At 31 December 2024, the Group's leasehold lands with a carrying value of RMB5,337,000 (2023: RMB5,512,000) was pledged to secure general banking facilities granted to the Group.
 Details are set out in Note 29.

-The Group regularly entered into short-term leases for office.
-As at 31 December 2023 and 2022, the portfolio of short-term leases is similar to the portfolio of short-term leases to which the short-term lease expense disclosed above.
+The Group regularly entered into short-term leases for buildings, motor vehicles, furniture and equipment, and machinery.
+As at 31 December 2024 and 2023, the portfolio of short-term leases is similar to the portfolio of short-term leases to which the short-term lease expense disclosed above.